acobenario/blazedemo-automation/README.md

 ```

 ## Why I Built This
 I’m passionate about QA and automation and wanted to create a project that reflects what I’ve learned so far.
-It’s still a work in progress, and I’m open to suggestions and feedback!
+This project allows me to practice real-world skills and gain hands-on experience with testing tools and frameworks.

 --